-- 4.2 A Member in Public Practice utilising Outsourced Services is encouraged to develop and document an Outsourcing policy framework together with policies and procedures and communicate this framework to all relevant personnel of the Member's Firm.
-This is likely to encourage compliance with such policies and procedures and more effectively manage the risks associated with Outsourcing.
-The framework could set out the Member's approach to utilising Outsourced Services and include the Member's approach to managing business, operational and other risks associated with the performance of the Outsourcing Agreement. - 4.3 When a Member in Public Practice is considering using an Outsourced Service Provider, it is preferable that appropriate due diligence be conducted prior to entering into any Outsourcing Agreement.
-Matters to be assessed in this context typically include GC28: - a) the operating policies and procedures of the Outsourced Service Provider; - b) whether the Outsourced Service Provider has sufficient staff with the necessary professional competencies and skills; - c) the adequacy of contingency and business continuity plans of the Outsourced Service Provider; - d) whether the information security measures adhere to applicable legal and regulatory obligations; - e) whether the Outsourced Service Provider has appropriate quality control requirements in place in respect of the Outsourced Service that will enable the Member to comply with the Member's professional obligations in respect of APES 320 Quality Control for Firms and other applicable Professional Standards; - f) whether the Member has sufficient comfort that file review and error correction processes are employed by the Outsource Service Provider; - g) the communication skills of the Outsourced Service Provider and its personnel; - h) whether the Outsourced Service Provider will perform the duties and responsibilities of the Outsourcing Agreement in a timely manner; - i) how the Member is going to address the changes to the risk profile of the Material Business Activity that is the subject of the Outsourced Service; and - j) the ability of the proposed Outsourced Service Provider to conduct the Outsourced Services on an ongoing basis.
+- 4.2 A Member in Public Practice utilising Outsourced Services should develop and document an Outsourcing policy framework together with policies and procedures and ensure that all relevant personnel of the Member's Firm comply with such policies and procedures.
+The framework should set out the Member's approach to utilising Outsourced Services and include the Member's approach to managing business, operational and other risks associated with the performance of the Outsourcing Agreement. - 4.3 A Member in Public Practice who is considering using an Outsourced Service Provider should conduct appropriate due diligence prior to entering into an Outsourcing Agreement.
+The Member should assess the following as appropriate: - a) the operating policies and procedures of the Outsourced Service Provider; - b) whether the Outsourced Service Provider has sufficient staff with the necessary professional competencies and skills; - c) the adequacy of contingency and business continuity plans of the Outsourced Service Provider: